scarpent/ledgerbil/README.md

 A small rodent-like program for working with ledger-cli journals.

+Some of ledgerbil's features:

+  * Automate the entry of recurring transactions via a scheduler.
+  * Interactively reconcile accounts.
+  * Sort a file by transaction date.
+  * Display balances or net worth by year or month in a grid format.
+  * Display investments with dollar and share amounts side by side.

 Hi.
 I'm a personal finance enthusiast.
 Keeping my records organized and analyzable is a soothing and reassuring activity for me.
 I used Microsoft Money from 1995 to 2007, KMyMoney from 2008 to 2012, and